 Often a sickly child, I grew into an adult with frequent auto-immune disease-related illnesses.
 My doctors have helped me—and prayer has, too.

-A bout with Hepatitis A, probably contracted during visits to Mapuche Indians in Argentina in the mid-1970’s, led to complete bed rest for thirty days, followed by a stringent diet that eliminated fats, fried foods, chocolate, onions, and garlic for a period of two years.
+A bout with Hepatitis A led to complete bed rest for thirty days, followed by a stringent diet that eliminated fats, fried foods, chocolate, onions, and garlic for a period of two years.

 Baha’u’llah exhorts Baha’is to seek competent medical advice.
 But Baha’is also pray for healing, and the Baha’i teachings contain many beautiful prayers for our assistance.
 I did both—and I healed.
 Here are some prayers that I used.

 One healing prayer not generally found in most Baha’i prayer books is one that Baha’u’llah also revealed during his imprisonment in Akka.
-This “barracks’ prayer” was for the very ill believers who were with him.
+This “barracks’ prayer,” cited by Hasan Balyuzi in “King of Glory,” was for the very ill believers who were with him.
 As a result, fatalities ceased: